FXinnovation/fx-chart-azure-metrics-exporter/README.md

 # azure-metrics-exporter
 ## Description
-This chart deploys the azure-metrics-exporter for use with prometheus.
+This chart deploys the azure_metrics_exporter for use with prometheus.

+For more information about azure_metrics_exporter: https://github.com/RobustPerception/azure_metrics_exporter

 ## Values
 | Key | Default | Description |